awgh/madns/README.md

 perform SMTP unless you enable less secure apps. https://www.google.com/settings/security/lesssecureapps

 #### Start madns
+If you're listening to the default port 53 (or anything lower than 1024):
 `sudo ./madns &`

+For ports above 1024:
+`./madns &`

 #### Configure your domain
 Add an subdomain record (an A record) in your DNS management section of your domain to point to the IP address that madns is running on.
 For example: